Workshops – Tools and Flows

 Target Audience

-Embedded software developers interested in customizing a kernel using PetaLinux on the Arm processors available in AMD Xilinx SoCs
+Embedded software developers interested in customizing a kernel using PetaLinux on the Arm processors available in AMD Xilinx SoCs.

 Description